ConversionRateConsultants/Relay/README.md

 But...

 What if I told you that’s not even the biggest benefit there is to using that platform?

-One of the best things about being part of a group like this one is that group members get to be one of the first to benefit from using tools & platforms like this you’re about to discover, before people outside even get to hear about it.

-So, since we’re not charging for it, you can find out all about why the Veins platform is the only referral tool you’ll ever need in network marketing.
+You can find out all about why the Veins platform is the only referral tool you’ll ever need in network marketing.

 Just to clear any doubts; you’re not paying for using Veins.
 It's a 100% Free platform.